-Kathmandu University is an autonomous, not-for-profit, non - government institution dedicated to maintain high standards of academic excellence.
-Established in 1991, it is committed to develop leaders in professional areas through quality education.
-Within a period of 25 years, it has built a track record of academic excellence.
-At present, it offers various undergraduate, graduate and postgraduate programs through its seven different schools: School of Arts, School of Education, School of Engineering, School of Management, School of Science, and School of Medical Sciences.
+Kathmandu University is an autonomous, not-for-profit, self-funding public institution dedicated to maintaining high standards of academic excellence.
+Established in 1991, it is committed to developing leaders in classical and professional areas through quality education.
+Within a period of 29 years, it has built a track record of academic excellence.
+At present, it offers various undergraduate, graduate, and postgraduate programs through its seven different schools: School of Arts, School of Education, School of Engineering, School of Management, School of Science, and School of Medical Sciences.

 Kathmandu University, School of Education (KUSOED) was established in 1997 with the aim of contributing to enhance the quality of education in the country.
 The School carried out its first activity in raising the quality of the public schools in Dhulikhel (Dhulikhel is a small town, 30 km east of Kathmandu where the main campus of the university is located) mainly through in-service teacher training and other programs.
 Its first academic programs were initiated in 1998 with M Phil and PhD in Educational Leadership.
 In the coming years the School expanded its academic activities by adding new programs, thereby, escalating its scope.
 KUSOED today aspires to empower educators with an aim of creating a generation of engaged and socially responsible citizens.

 Key KUSOED faculty members are actively involved in the UNESCO Chair program.
 Professor Mahesh Nath Parajuli (Dean of the School of Education and General Secretary of the Comparative Education Society of Nepal) is leading the activities under the UNESCO Chair program in KUSOED.
-Dr. Bal Chandra Luitel (Associate Dean) is also an active member from KUSOED.
-Prof Parajuli and Dr. Luitel both have extensive experience in training and directing qualitative educational research related to adult education, gender, and social transformation, including ongoing research with UNESCO.
+Professor, Laxman Gnawali (Associate Dean) of the School of Education and Professor, Bal Chandra Luitel are also active members from KUSOED and Nepal.
+Prof Parajuli and Prof. Gnawali and Prof. Luitel have extensive experience in training and directing qualitative educational research related to adult education, transformative education, gender, and social transformation, including ongoing research with UNESCO.
 In addition, several younger faculty members and PhD students are conducting research in these areas.
-The School has been working closely with the Government, particularly the Ministry of Education, development partners, and NGOs.
+The School has been working closely with the Government, particularly the Ministry of Education, Science and Technology, development partners, and NGOs.